H-Rusch/TimeTrials-Webservice/README.md

 ## Build

-Running the tests requires a running Docker instance, since [Testcontiners](https://testcontainers.com/) are used for Kafka and the MongoDB.
+Running the tests requires a running Podman instance,since [Testcontiners](https://testcontainers.com/) are used for Kafka and the MongoDB.
 The tests can be started using

 ```sh
 mvn verify
 ```

-This application is set up to be run with Docker.
+This application is set up to be run with Podman.
 The `Dockerfile` will start the service by running the services jar.
 Therefore, the jar has to be created first by running

 ```sh